Are you feeling held back by your stammer?

 The initial 40-45 minute consultation is free, so we can decide together if we are suited to working together.

-Continuing Forward speech therapy packages are equivalent to £82.50 per session.
+Continuing Forward speech therapy packages are from £255.

-By embarking on a Moving Forward speech therapy journey, you’re making a significant investment in yourself.
+By starting Moving Forward speech therapy, you’re making a significant investment in yourself.
 I am committed to this being beneficial to you.
-If at any point you decide it’s not right for you, you can receive a refund for any remaining pre-paid sessions.
+If at any point you decide it’s not right for you, you can receive a refund for the remainder of the package.

 Free initial consultation